-In resisting arrest cases, the likelihood of going to jail if convicted is relatively low.
+In cases of resisting arrest charges, the likelihood of going to jail if convicted is relatively low.
 However, the risk of jail time increases dramatically where:

-- The resisting incorporated a significant use of force;
+- The resisting was a significant use of force;

 - The resisting was done for the benefit of a criminal organization; or

 The potential penalties can range anywhere from a discharge (i.e. a finding of guilt, but no criminal conviction), to a fine and/or probation, to a period of jail time.
 For a standard resisting arrest conviction, you can expect: